 “Until you start measuring something, you can’t improve it.”

 I was interviewed by the IOM during the production of a short video (6:49) that accompanied the launch of their new report, Improving Diagnosis in Healthcare.
 The video features three people affected by diagnostic error; mine was the first patient story in the video (note that the video was unfortunately edited to make it appear that my only heart attack symptom was “pain down my left arm”, which is inaccurate; other symptoms included textbook central chest pain, nausea and sweating).
 Although feedback about this video project has been warmly positive, I’d like to acknowledge the American College of Emergency Physicians and their Twitter followers, some of whom objected to several parts of the IOM video.
 Some felt defensive about what they interpreted as blaming Emergency Medicine for diagnostic error; they claimed that diagnostic error is mostly due to all those other medical specialties (like radiology).
 Some objected to the fact that I’m a Canadian.
 For women experiencing heart attack, Emergency staff are indeed the gatekeepers between us and appropriate cardiac care – and it doesn’t matter where we live.

-Q: Are there good reasons for NOT recommending mandatory reporting of diagnostic errors?
+Q: Are there any reasons for NOT recommending mandatory reporting of diagnostic errors?

 - “It’s not your heart.
 It’s just _____” (insert misdiagnosis)